sagiegurari/cargo-make/docs/_includes/content.md

 run_task = { name = ["echo1", "echo2"], parallel = true }
 ```

-This allows to run independend tasks in parallel and speed the overall performance of the flow.
+This allows to run independend tasks in parallel and speed the overall performance of the flow.<br>
+Be aware that parallel invocation of tasks will cause issues if the following feature are used:

+* Setting the task current working directory via **cwd** attribute will result in all parallel tasks being affected.
+* Avoid using **CARGO_MAKE_CURRENT_TASK_** type environment variables as those may hold incorrect values.

 <a name="usage-task-command-script-task-examplecommand"></a>
 #### Command